 Stay On Top of the Local Search Landscape with PPC

 Google is always changing things up when it comes to what they are showing in their local results.
 With Paid Search, you have the flexibility to test out new features, extensions and ad types as soon as they’re rolled out.
 And, as a Premier Google Partner, we oftentimes get access to betas, which means you’ll be one step ahead of your competition!

 There are many different ad formats and extensions to use to make sure your local business stands out amongst the competition:

 TopSpot works with many local businesses in the Houston area and across the nation on their locally targeted PPC programs.
-We work with all types of businesses including doctors, dentists, universities, sports gyms, nationwide businesses and more to improve their local presence in search results.
+We work with all types of local businesses including doctors, dentists, universities, sports gyms, nationwide businesses and more to improve their local presence in search results.

 If you are ready to get started with your local strategy, our team will conduct thorough research when setting up your program and make continuous refinements to ensure budget and exposure are maximized once it is live.
-In addition, your account manager will provide you with both top level and granular reports to help guide not only your PPC strategy, but your overall digital strategy.
+In addition, your account manager will provide you with both top level and granular reports to help guide not only your PPC strategy but your overall digital strategy.

 Not sure if Local SEM needs to be part of your digital marketing strategy?
 Try out our tool below to see how local strategies may be important for your business.

 You may manufacture products for customers nationwide, but that doesn't mean local marketing strategies aren't important.
 Do you work with customers near you that make shipping and transportation easier?
 Would you like to?
 Do you have local competitors?
 If you answered "Yes," then Local PPC and SEO should be part of your search marketing plan.